TosbackCgusBridge-Bot/CGUs-versions/Forbes/Privacy Policy.md

 Please be aware that Forbes.com sponsors, advertisers and partners or affiliates with co-branded modules or sections on Forbes.com may collect personally identifiable information about you while on our website.
 The information practices of those parties are not covered by this privacy statement.
 We encourage you to be aware when you leave our site and to read the privacy statements of each and every website that collects personally identifiable information.
 This privacy statement applies only to information collected by us.

 Forbes.com users should also be aware that, when you voluntarily disclose personal information in chat areas or bulletin boards, that information may be collected by others and may result in unsolicited messages from others.
 We are not responsible for the personally identifiable information you choose to submit in these forums.
+To request removal of your personal information from our blog or community forum, contact us at privacy@forbes.com.
+In some cases, we may not be able to remove your personal information, in which case we will let you know if we are unable to do so and why.

 Gathering of Information Voluntary Submission